Join our Programs

 Looking for ways to get involved with IJPC?
 We have many exciting events planned over the next few months.
 Be sure to visit the events page to find out more about how you can connect with us and other Cincinnatians who are passionate about peace and justice.

 We are excited to offer internship opportunities to college students based on our needs and capacity during a given semester.
 Often that varies based on the interests, requirements, and availability of students looking for a placement.
-Interns should have a commitment to peace and justice, be able to work independently, and be highly motivated.
-We typically offer internships based on the school semester or summer calendar.
+Interns should have a commitment to peace and justice, be able to work independently and be highly motivated.

 S. Louise Akers Fellowship

 If neither a program committee nor an internship seem like a good fit for you, but you still want to give your time to IJPC, we do have occasional volunteer opportunities.
 These can range from office functions, such as data input and graphic design, to special event planning, such as the Flying Pig Marathon and Annual Gathering.
-Please fill out this form so that we can better understand your skills, interests, and availability for volunteer opportunities.
+Please email Hayley about your interests and skills to see if we have matching volunteer opportunities.

 IJPC’s operational needs involve basic office supplies.
 Consider donating stamps, paper, file cabinets, cards for our birthday card program for inmates, or DVDs or books for our resource library.